isomerpages/imda-tradetrust/_solution/Exporter or Importer.md

 <li>
 <p><strong>Digital Trade Financing</strong>
 </p>
-<p>Using TradeTrust-enabled electronic Bills of Lading (eBL) may help to
+<p>Using TradeTrust-enabled electronic Bills of Lading (eBL) will aid to
 improve cash conversion cycle for businesses as it reduces time lag due to delays in paper document delivery.
-Tokenizing Real-World Assets (RWA) for electronic Bills of Lading (eBL) creates the possibility of fractionalized financing with multiple financiers for the same eBL.</p>
+Tokenising Real-World Assets (RWA) for eBL creates the possibility of fractionalised financing with multiple financiers for the same eBL.</p>
 <p>By going online digitally with your bank, you can skip the need to submit
 and collect your documents physically over the banks' counter or through courier services.</p>